Jack in the Box

 The primary section courses creation has been shared by Pat Nelson (M.A, Adv.dip.Ed, NDD), a retired English, Drama and SEN teacher with 38 years' experience in the UK middle school state system.
 Nicola Southgate (B.Ed) and Claire Hansen (B.A Hons, Masters of Teaching).

 The secondary section courses have been written by Heather Clark (B.A Hons, PGCE, Specialist Leader of Eduction, Leading Practitioner of English).
 Heather is based in Cambridge, UK.
 It is Heather's passion to develop lessons and schemes of learning that engage and challenge young people, allowing them to make the maximum possible progress.
 During her career she's worked in comprehensive, grammar and independent schools.
-Heather was awarded Specialist Leader of Education status last year, and we're delighted to have her on board at Jack in the Box.
+Heather holds Specialist Leader of Education status, and we're delighted to have her on board at Jack in the Box.

 Pre-School